redpesk-core/afb-libafb/README.md

 - libsystemd (LGPL-2.1+):
   management of events
 - libmicrohttpd (LGPL-2.1+):
-  for HTTP serveur and WebSocket negociation
+  for HTTP server and WebSocket negociation
+- GnuTls (LGPLv2.1+)
+  For TLS encryption

 ## Building